 1. Fill in flash

-One of the simplest ways to shoot great images when outdoors and there are shadows falling across your subject or the faces of people you are shooting, is to use fill in flash.
+One of the simplest ways to shoot great images when you’re outdoors and there are shadows falling across your subject or the faces of people you are shooting is to use fill flash.
 It’s self explanatory, but what it does is brighten the areas of shadow by filling in those parts with a little flash.
 Just switch on your flash when outside and allow the camera to do the rest.
 The first time you use it you will be amazed at how it improves your images dramatically.
 Never again will you have those dark shadows across your subjects.
 If you aren’t sure how to use it just check out you manual as most cameras allow you to control your flash.
 Some even allow you to control the power of the flash when filling in.

 2. Use a diffuser

 What a diffuser does is to cut down the harshness of the flash.
 It softens the light on the subject and gives a far more pleasant image.
-All externally mounted flash units will accept a diffuser and most digital SLRs will allow a diffuser to mounted on the pop-up flash.
+All externally mounted flash units will accept a diffuser and most DSLRs allow a diffuser to be mounted on the pop-up flash.
 It may take a bit of time to find one for your compact camera but they are available.
 They are cheap and give great results.
 I made my own by cutting out a piece of white milk carton and attached it to the flash with an elastic band.
 Most camera accessory websites will sell you a diffuser at a good price.
 Once you start shooting with one you won’t look back.

 3. Bouncing your flash

 If you are using and externally mounted flash unit you will also find that the harsh light of flash degrades your images.
 The way to resolve this problem is quite simple.
 Most external flashes have swivel heads allowing you to alter the angle of the flash head.
 By pointing up towards the ceiling and bouncing the light off ceiling it also diffuses the harshness of the flash.
-There is one little issue that may hinder this technique and that is the colour of the ceiling.
-If the ceiling is not white the flash will tend to tint the scene below with the colour of the ceiling.
+There is one little issue that may hinder this technique and that is the color of the ceiling.
+If the ceiling is not white the flash will tend to tint the scene below with the color of the ceiling.
 So try it out first before shooting to see whether it will work for you.
-A wooden ceiling sometimes adds a warmth to the image which is quite pleasing.
+A wooden ceiling sometimes adds warmth to the image which is quite pleasing.